NTTLimitedRD/plumbery/docs/tutorial.minio.rst

 Some notes on directives used in this fittings plan:

-* The minio server is expecting to run as user ``ubuntu``, so we are enforcing this through the commands passed to the server.
+**Not root** - The minio server is expecting to run as user ``ubuntu``, so we are enforcing this through the commands passed to the server.

-* The server is launched on the last command.
+**Interactive secrets** - The server is launched on the last command.
 It generates randomly two secrets that have to be communicated to client software and displays these on screen.
 Information is captured in a text file so that it can be retrieved via a terminal session afterwards.

-* Server is configured to expire files after 1 hour of storage.
+**Object expiration** - Server is configured to expire files after 1 hour of storage.
 You can change this of course if needed.

 Deployment commands
 -------------------